Sunnyside, Queens: Transportation

 The area is connected to Manhattan via the Long Island Expressway and the Queens Midtown Tunnel and to Brooklyn via the Brooklyn-Queens Expressway.

 Sunnyside is also known for the former Pennsylvania Railroad (now Amtrak) railyard known as Sunnyside Yard.
 It is a staging area for both Amtrak and New Jersey Transit trains leaving from Penn Station.
-The proposed East Side Access project will include a new Long Island Rail Road train station in Sunnyside at Queens Boulevard along the LIRR's Main Line (into Penn Station) will provide one-stop access for area residents to Midtown Manhattan and Grand Central Terminal.
+The Penn Station Access project will include a new Long Island Rail Road and Metro-North train station in Sunnyside at Queens Boulevard along the LIRR's Main Line (into Penn Station) will provide one-stop access for area residents to Midtown Manhattan.

 Notable people

-Notable celebrities include Johanna Magdalena Beyer, Perry Como, Nancy Walker, Benh Zeitlin, David Horowitz, Judy Holliday, Joe Spinell, James Caan and Rudy Vallee; artist Raphael Soyer, and writers and social activists such as Lewis Mumford and Suze Rotolo.
-William Patrick Stuart-Houston, the nephew of Adolf Hitler, lived in Sunnyside for a brief period of time before leaving for the U.S. Navy in 1944.
-Former pro wrestler Chris Kanyon came from Sunnyside, as did New York City police commissioner Dermot F. Shea.
-Anthropologist, philosopher, and UC Berkeley professor Paul Rabinow grew up in the neighborhood.
+Notable celebrities include Johanna Magdalena Beyer, Perry Como, Nancy Walker, Benh Zeitlin, David Horowitz, Judy Holliday, Joe Spinell, James Caan and Rudy Vallée; artist Raphael Soyer, and writers and social activists such as Lewis Mumford and Suze Rotolo.
+William Stuart-Houston, the nephew of Adolf Hitler, lived in Sunnyside for a brief period of time before leaving for the U.S. Navy in 1944.
+Former pro wrestler Chris Kanyon came from Sunnyside, as did former New York City police commissioner Dermot F. Shea Anthropologist, philosopher, and UC Berkeley professor Paul Rabinow grew up in the neighborhood as did former New York Member of Congress Peter King.
+Former New York Governor Andrew Cuomo lived in Sunnyside for five years after graduating from law school.

 Additionally, several other people have been involved with Sunnyside's history.
 The Queens-grown punk rock group The Ramones played some of their earliest gigs in Sunnyside pubs during the 1970s.
 In the years before World War II New York Giants star Hap Moran coached a youth football team, the Mustangs, in Sunnyside Park.
-Legendary jazz musician Bix Beiderbecke died at 43–30 46th Street in Sunnyside, and a plaque was erected in his honor by the Greater Astoria Historical Society.
+Legendary jazz musician Bix Beiderbecke died at 43–30 46th Street in Sunnyside, and a plaque was erected in his honor by the Greater Astoria Historical Society, with annual music memorial concert events taking place.

 In popular culture

-Notable films shot in the area include:
+Notable films and television shows shot in the area include: